linode/docs/docs/guides/development/frameworks/asp-net/build-aspnetcore-applications-on-debian-10-with-nginx/index.md

 ## Configure Nginx

-Nginx can now be onfigured as a reverse proxy to forward HTTP requests to the ASP.NET application.
+Nginx can now be configured as a reverse proxy to forward HTTP requests to the ASP.NET application.

 {{< file "/etc/nginx/sites-available/default" nginx >}}
 server {